hugerte/hugerte/CONTRIBUTING.md

 ## CI builds

 CI builds rely on the `ci` and `ci-all` package.json scripts, in addition to the above testing scripts, to run type checking and linting before executing the full test suite.
-A `ci-local` package.json script has also been added for convenience to simulate this process in development and then run tests.
+A `local-ci` package.json script has also been added for convenience to simulate this process in development and then run tests.

 ## Version management